cooper-mj/CS221-Final-Project/README.md

 ## Running the classifiers

-All of the files can be run as Python scripts from the command line.
+All of the files can be run as Python scripts from the command line: python NeuralNetwork.py python baseline_oracle.py python kmeans.py python sgd.py

 ## Built With